Managing Storm and Fireworks Phobia in Dogs

 1. Predicting the Storm

-Predicting the storm can also allow you to administer certain calming aids and apply body wraps well in advance, giving your pooch adequate time to settle prior to the onset of the storm.
-ThunderShirts and Anxiety Wraps work by applying gentle constant pressure to the sides of the torso, helping to relieve stress and reduce fearfulness.
+Anxiety wraps like the ThunderShirt work by applying gentle constant pressure to the sides of the torso, helping to relieve stress and reduce fearfulness.
 This concept is similar to 'swaddling', the art of snugly wrapping a baby in a blanket for warmth and security.
 These body wraps are safe and easy to use, with a range of sizes to suit all dogs.

 Pheromones are chemical substances that are produced and released into the environment by an animal.
 These pheromones are unique to each species of animal and play a role in establishing feelings of wellbeing and emotional stability.